EndPointCorp/end-point-blog/2009/07/11/mtu-tweak-fix-for-upload-pain.html.md

 I think mostly likely something more than 1400 bytes would've been possible, perhaps just a few short of 1500.
 The number 1492 rings familiar.
 I'll be old-fashioned and *not* look it up on the web.
 But this 1400-byte MTU worked fine and solved the problem.
 To my delight.

 As an interesting aside, before making the change, I found one web application where uploads did work fine anyway: Google's Picasa.
-I'm not sure why, but maybe it sliced &amp; diced the upload stream into smaller chunks on its own?
+I'm not sure why, but maybe it sliced & diced the upload stream into smaller chunks on its own?
 A mystery for another day.